“Gabe, our fatal flaw is that we don’t need each other.” While the words were harsh, his wife’s voice was matter-of-fact.

 Outside, he leaned wearily against the lamp post, a light rain falling as the cab pulled up to the curb.
 The driver spoke to Ray as he opened the back door for Gabe.
 “I was mid-fare, but she insisted she doesn’t mind the extra time.”
 Jeff nodded at Gabe.
 Ray gave Gabe a slight nudge.
 “Company manners, Arch.”

 Gabe rolled his eyes and slid into the cab, leaning his head back and closing his eyes.
-The soft scent of perfume led him to speak, eyes still closed, to the woman across the seat.
+Faint perfume wafted across the seat and led him to speak, eyes still closed, to the woman he shared the space with.
 “Are you a figment of my ridiculously inebriated imagination?”

-The woman, a mere shadow in the dark cab, laughed with a bit of an edge.
+The woman, a mere shadow in the dark cab, gave a low, edgy laugh.
 The darkness coupled with the scent of whiskey and rain-dampened leather made the scene surreal.
 “And here I thought you were a figment of mine.”

 Bright sunshine stung Gabe’s eyes even through his aviators, eliciting a curse as he strode out of the high-end hotel he’d found himself in upon awakening.
 Walking in the direction that would eventually lead him to the firehouse, he kept a fast pace, drinking coffee from the quintessential NYC blue go-cup in his hand, artfully dodging people and pets as only one familiar to the crowded streets could do.